-Dr. Aditya Tiwary Associate Professor Electrical & Electronics Engineering Department Institute of Engineering & Science IPS Academy, Indore Email ID: raditya2002@gmail.com
+Dr. Aditya Tiwary

+Associate Professor Electrical & Electronics Engineering Department Institute of Engineering & Science IPS Academy, Indore Email ID: raditya2002@gmail.com

-Abstract- An innovative Self-Adaptive multi-population Jaya algorithm based methodology is developed for optimum modifications for failure rate and repair time for a power distribution system.
+Abstract: This paper describes an algorithm for optimum modifications for failure rate and repair time for a radial distribution system.
 The modifications are with respect to a penalty cost function minimization.
 The cost function has been minimized subject to the energy based and customer oriented indices.
-The results obtained by the proposed method have been compared with results obtained with other methods mentioned in the literature.
+Teaching Learning based optimization (TLBO) has been used for optimization.
 The algorithm has been implemented on a sample radial distribution system.

-Keywords- Failure rate, Repair time, Power distribution system, Penalty cost function, Self-Adaptive multi-population based
+Keywords- Failure rate, repair time, radial distribution systems, penalty cost function, Teaching Learning based optimization (TLBO).

-Jaya algorithm.